Unbewohnte/wecr/README.md

 By default, if the query is not something of special values all the matches and other data will be outputted to `output.json` file as separate continuous JSON objects, but if `save_pages` is set to `true` and|or `query` is set to `images`, `videos`, `audio`, etc. - the additional contents will be put in the corresponding directories inside `output_dir`, which is neatly created by the executable's side.

+The output almost certainly contains some duplicates and is not easy to work with programmatically, so you can use `-extractData` with the output JSON file argument (like `output.json`, which is the default output file name) to extract the actual data, filter out the duplicates and put each entry on its new line in a new text file.

 ## Build

 If you're on *nix - it's as easy as `make`.

 Otherwise - `go build` in the `src` directory to build `wecr`.

+## Examples

+See [page on my website](https://unbewohnte.su/wecr) for some basic examples.

 ## License
 AGPLv3